fajar-subhan/WebChat/readme.md

  ```sh
     if(!defined('BASE_URL')) define('BASE_URL','Hostname or chat path');
   ```
-10. Create a files folder in the app/assets/ folder
+10. Create a '[files] folder' inside the /assets folder
-11. Create a chat folder in the app/assets/images/ folder
+11. Create a '[chat] folder' inside the /assets/images folder
 12. Happy Coding :)

 <p align="right">(<a href="#top">back to top</a>)</p>